mudge/configuration_management_with_puppet/slides/slides.md

-!SLIDE
+!SLIDE black
 # Configuration Management with Puppet
 ## Paul Mucur, Application Development

-!SLIDE
+!SLIDE blue
 # What is configuration management?

-!SLIDE
+!SLIDE green
 # How do we currently configure servers for new applications?

-!SLIDE
+!SLIDE red
 # What is wrong with this approach?

-!SLIDE
+!SLIDE blue
 # What would be better?

-!SLIDE
+!SLIDE green
 # What are our options?

 !SLIDE